-Health care professionals must always maintain professional boundaries with their patients.
-They are prohibited from engaging in any form of sexual abuse or sexual misconduct as defined by law in the Health Professions Act with a patient.
+Healthcare professionals must always maintain professional boundaries with their patients.
+They are prohibited from engaging in any form of sexual abuse or sexual misconduct as defined in the Health Professions Act (HPA).

-Sexual Abuse is defined in the Health Professions Act, and “means the threatened, attempted or actual conduct of a regulated member towards a patient that is of a sexual nature and includes any of the following conduct:
+Sexual Abuse means the threatened, attempted, or actual conduct of a regulated member towards a patient that is of a sexual nature and includes any of the following conduct:

-Each college that regulates a health profession must define who constitutes a “patient” in their Standards of Practice.
-For the purposes of the sexual abuse and sexual misconduct provisions in the HPA, the College of Licensed Practical Nurses of Alberta (CLPNA) considers an individual to be a Licensed Practical Nurse’s patient while receiving a professional nursing service provided by the LPN, and for a minimum of one year from the last day professional nursing services were provided.
+Each college that regulates a health profession must define who constitutes a “patient” in their standards of practice.
+For the purposes of the sexual abuse and sexual misconduct provisions in the HPA, the CLPNA considers an individual to be an LPN’s patient while receiving a professional nursing service provided by the LPN and for a minimum of one year from the last day professional nursing services were provided.

-Did an Licensed Practical Nurse do something to make you feel uncomfortable?
-Maybe he or she touched you in a way that was not medically necessary or appropriate or perhaps he or she said something sexually suggestive.
-We recognize coming forward with a complaint about sexual abuse or sexual misconduct can be very difficult.
+Did an LPN do something to make you feel uncomfortable?
+Maybe they touched you in a way that was not medically necessary or appropriate, or they said something sexually suggestive.

-If you believe your health care professional may have crossed a sexual boundary, we urge you to contact the CLPNA to discuss your concerns at 1-800-661-5877 (toll free in Alberta), 780-484-8886, Email the CLPNA’s Complaints Department, or Make a Complaint.
+If you believe you have experienced sexual misconduct or sexual abuse by an LPN, we urge you to contact the CLPNA to discuss your concerns at 1-800-661-5877 (toll free in Alberta), 780-484-8886, email the CLPNA’s Complaints Department, or Make a Complaint.

 Complaints of a sexual nature may involve:

-Counselling or therapy is available for patients filing a complaint with the CLPNA alleging sexual abuse/sexual misconduct by a Licensed Practical Nurse.
-Once your complaint is reviewed, a referral for counselling or therapy is made on your behalf by the Complaints Director or Complaints Officer.
+Counselling or therapy is available for patients filing a complaint with the CLPNA alleging sexual abuse or sexual misconduct by a Licensed Practical Nurse.
+Once your complaint is reviewed, a referral for counselling or therapy is made on your behalf by the Complaints Director.
 There is no requirement of a finding of unprofessional conduct before a patient is eligible to be referred.